LERCAutomation/DataBuffer-UserGuide/preface/preface.rst

 This user guide assumes that users of the Data Buffer tool have:

 * General IT experience including the use of Microsoft Windows.
-* Experience in the use of a relevant GIS application supported by the tool (currently MapInfo), including selecting and querying features and attributes.
+* Experience in the use of a relevant GIS application supported by the tool (currently MapInfo and ArcGIS), including selecting and querying features and attributes.
 * An understanding of the datasets that are used by the Data Buffer tool.